-Neonatal diabetes mellitus(NDM) is defined as diabetes occurring in the first 6 months of life; for some authorities, the window extends to 9 months of age, but several of the mutations may manifest only later [64, 79, 80].
-For convenience, NDM is classified into 3 categories; transient NDM which constitutes about 45%, permanent NDM also constituting about 45%, and NDM associated with various other syndromic features, about 10% (Table 9).
 The transient forms are characterized by a period of remission during which glucose tolerance is normal, but diabetes usually recurs later in life.
-Of these transient forms, about 2/3rd involve methylation abnormalities in chromosome 6q24 which lead to malfunction of imprinted genes PLAGL, also known as ZAC, and HYMAI that arise by the mechanisms listed in the table.
-These infants display small size at birth due to inadequate in utero secretion of insulin, a major regulator of anabolic growth; there is rapid catch up growth when insulin is provided by sub-cutaneous injection or via pump therapy with insulin diluted 1:10 so that 1 ml contains 10 U rather than the standard 100U/ml.
+Of these transient forms, about 2/3rd involve methylation abnormalities in chromosome 6g24 which lead to malfunction of imprinted genes PLAGL, also known as ZAC, and HYMAI that arise by the mechanisms listed in the Figure.
+These infants display small size at birth due to inadequate in utero secretion of insulin, a major regulator of anabolic growth; there is rapid catch-up growth when insulin is provided by sub-cutaneous injection or via pump therapy with insulin diluted 1:10 so that 1 ml contains 10 U rather than the standard 100U/ml.
 Hyperglycemia and glucosuria are present but may be missed if not sought.
 Rare variants of these methylation defects may have initial hypoglycemia and devolve into hyperglycemia.
-Most are sporadic, but duplication of paternal chromosome 6 leads to dominant transmission (see table).
-Of the remaining $1/3^{rd}$ of TNDM, the majority harbor mutations in the KATP genes ABCC8 and KCNJ11 which respond to therapy via oral hypoglycemic agents such as glipizide; dosage requires titration to individual responsiveness.
-Approximately 5% of transient cases involve mutation in the insulin gene INS, the β -cell glucose transporter SLCA2A, or other genes as listed in the table.
+Most are sporadic, but duplication of paternal chromosome 6 leads to dominant transmission (see figure).
+Of the remaining 1/3rd of TNDM, the majority harbor mutations in the KATP genes ABCC8 and KCNJ11 which respond to therapy via oral hypoglycemic agents such as glipizide; dosage requires titration to individual responsiveness.
+Approximately 5% of transient cases involve mutation in the insulin gene INS, the $\beta$ -cell glucose transporter SLCA2A, or other genes as listed in Figure 4.